 Estimated program cost: $11,200

 The preceding costs include tuition, books and fees, room and board, round-trip airfare from Salt Lake City, field trip expenses, medical insurance, and laundry.
 Personal expenses are not included.

 In order to participate in a Jerusalem Center Program, applicants must meet the following admissions criteria:

-- Eligibility is limited to continuing full-time students currently enrolled in a four-year undergraduate program at either BYU, BYU-Idaho, or BYU-Hawaii at the time of application, prior to departure, and during the program.
-This means attending at least two semesters in each academic year.
+- Eligibility is limited to continuing full-time students currently enrolled in a four-year undergraduate program at either BYU, BYU-Idaho, or BYU-Hawaii at the time of application, and during the program.
+This means attending at least two semesters of full-time study in each academic year.

-- Applicants must be progressing towards their first undergraduate degree, have a current and cumulative 2.5 GPA or better in core academic courses and be in good standing (no academic or honor code warning, probation, etc.)
+- Applicants must be progressing towards their first undergraduate degree, have a current and cumulative GPA of 2.5 or better in core academic courses and be in good standing (no academic or honor code warning, probation, etc.)

-- Applicants must sign the Center’s non-proselyting agreement; agree to adhere to the BYU Code of Honor and dress and grooming standards as well as any other special rules governing conduct and appearance while enrolled in a Jerusalem Center program; meet the Center’s application, informational and payment deadlines; and be able to actively participate in a rigorous field trip program.
+- Applicants must sign the Center’s non-proselytizing agreement; agree to abide by the BYU Code of Honor and dress and grooming standards as well as any other special rules governing conduct and appearance while enrolled in a Jerusalem Center program; meet the Center’s application, informational and payment deadlines; and be able to actively participate in a rigorous field trip program.